c-o-l-i-n/personal-website/content/blog/angular-ai-chatbot.md

 If the event type is `Response`, that means the AI is done, so we grab the full response `body`, and set `generating` to `false`.

-The last thing we need to do is add the “startsWith” operator to set an empty message as the initial value for our stream.
+The last thing we need to do is add the `startWith` operator to set an empty message as the initial value for our stream.
 That way, the user sees an empty chat bubble while waiting for the text to roll in:

 ```ts
 // src/app/message.service.ts